On the capacity of deep generative networks for approximating distributions: Approximation capacity of generative networks

 \begin{definition}[Dimension] For a probability measure $\mu$ and $1\le p<\infty$, we define the upper and lower dimensions of $\mu$ as

 where $\cN_\epsilon(\mu,\delta)$ is the $(\epsilon,\delta)$-covering number of $\mu$. \end{definition}

 We make several remarks on the definition.
 Since $\cN_\epsilon(\mu,\delta)$ increases as $\delta$ decreases, the limit in the definition of lower dimension always exists.
-The monotonicity of $\cN_\epsilon(\mu,\delta)$ also implies that $d_*(\mu) \le d_p^*(\mu)$ for all $p\in [1,\infty)$.
-The lower dimension $d_*(\mu)$ is the same as the so-called lower Wasserstein dimension in \cite{weed2019sharp}, which was also introduced by Young \cite{young1982dimension} in dynamical systems.
-But our upper dimension $d^*_p(\mu)$ is different from the upper Wasserstein dimension in \cite{weed2019sharp}.
-More precisely, our upper dimension is slightly smaller than the upper Wasserstein dimension in some cases, hence leads to a better approximation order in theorem \ref{app low dim by discrete}.
+The monotonicity of $\cN_\epsilon(\mu,\delta)$ also implies that $s_*(\mu) \le s_p^*(\mu)\le s_q^*(\mu)$ for any $1\le p<q<\infty$.
+The lower dimension $s_*(\mu)$ is the same as the so-called lower Wasserstein dimension in \citep{weed2019sharp}, which was also introduced by \citep{young1982dimension} in dynamical systems.
+But our upper dimension $s^*_p(\mu)$ is different from the upper Wasserstein dimension in \citep{weed2019sharp}.
+More precisely, our upper dimension is slightly smaller than the upper Wasserstein dimension in some cases, hence leads to a better approximation order in Theorem \ref{app low dim by discrete}.

-To make it easier to interpret our results, we note that $d_*(\mu)$ and $d_p^*(\mu)$ can be bounded from below and above by the well known Hausdorff dimension and Minkowski dimension respectively (see \cite{falconer1997techniques,falconer2004fractal}). \begin{proposition} For any $p\in [1,\infty)$,
+To make it easier to interpret our results, we note that $s_*(\mu)$ and $s_p^*(\mu)$ can be bounded from below and above by the well known Hausdorff dimension and Minkowski dimension respectively (see \citep{falconer1997techniques,falconer2004fractal} for instance). \begin{proposition} For any $1\le p<q<\infty$,

 where $\dim_H(\mu)$ and $\dim_M(\mu)$ are the Hausdorff and Minkowski dimensions, respectively. \end{proposition} This proposition indicates that our concepts of dimensions can capture geometric property of the distribution.
 The four dimensions above can all be regarded as intrinsic dimensions of distributions.
-For example, if $\mu$ is the uniform distribution on a compact manifold of dimension $s$, then we have $\dim_H(\mu) = d_*(\mu) = d_p^*(\mu) = \dim_M(\mu)=s$.
+For example, if $\mu$ is absolutely continuous with respect to the uniform distribution on a compact manifold of dimension $s$, then $\dim_H(\mu) = \dim_M(\mu)=s$, and hence we also have $s_*(\mu) = s_p^*(\mu) =s$ for all $p\in [1,\infty)$.

-We obtain an upper bound on the approximation error $W_p(\mu,\cN\cN(W,L)_\# \nu)$ in terms of the upper dimension of the target distribution $\mu$.
+In the following theorem, we obtain an upper bound on the approximation error $\cW_p(\mu,\cN\cN(W,L)_\# \nu)$ in terms of the upper dimension of the target distribution $\mu$.

 \begin{theorem} Let $p\in [1,\infty)$ and $\nu$ be an absolutely continuous probability distribution on $\bR$.
 Suppose that $\mu$ is a probability measure on $\bR^d$ with finite absolute $q$-moment $M_q(\mu)<\infty$ for some $q>p$.
-If $s>d^*_{pq/(q-p)}(\mu)$, then for sufficiently large $W$ and $L$,
+If $s>s^*_{pq/(q-p)}(\mu)$, then for sufficiently large $W$ and $L$,

 where $C\le 384$ is an universal constant. \end{theorem}